Dan Fagin: Career

-From 1991-2005, Fagin was the environmental writer at Newsday, where he was a principal member of two reporting teams that were finalists for the Pulitzer Prize.
+From 1991 to 2005, Fagin was the environmental writer at Newsday, where he was a principal member of two reporting teams that were finalists for the Pulitzer Prize.
 Fagin is a former president of the Society of Environmental Journalists.
 In 2003, his stories about cancer epidemiology won the Science Journalism Award of the American Association for the Advancement of Science, and also won the Science-in-Society Award of the National Association of Science Writers.

-Fagin is a Professor of Journalism at the Arthur L. Carter Journalism Institute at New York University, and the director of the NYU Science, Health and Environmental Reporting Program.
+Fagin is a professor of journalism at the Arthur L. Carter Journalism Institute at New York University, and the director of the NYU Science, Health and Environmental Reporting Program.
 He is also the founder and director of the NYU Science Communication Workshops.
 His book Toms River: A Story of Science and Salvation was published March 19, 2013.
 In a review, Abigail Zuger in the New York Times called it "a new classic of science reporting."
 He is also the co-author with Marianne Lavelle of the book Toxic Deception: How the Chemical Industry Manipulates Science, Bends the Law and Endangers Your Health (1997).
 Fagin is currently working on a book about monarch butterflies and the future of biodiversity in the Anthropocene.